spikedoanz/spikedoanz.github.io/content/how-i-self-hosted-zulip-and-escaped-the-permanent-underclass.md

 ## escaping the permanent underclass

-> these setup steps are repeated no matter what chat backend you end up
-> choosing.

 ### 1. self hosting is neither scary nor expensive

 to host something like zulip, you fundamentally need two things: